darkbatcher/picobat-www/download.md

 - Or skip this part and just start compiling using :

 ``````````````````````````
-$ make all bin
+$ LDFLAGS='-static' make all bin
 ````````````````````````

 If everything went OK, your freshly compiled binaries should be in `bin/`.
-However, unless you have added MinGW libraries directories to your `%PATH%` you are required to put the required libraries in the `bin/` in order for the executable to run easily.

-This means that sadly, no installation target is provided for windows and you must use binaries directly from the `bin/` directory.
+From there, you can use picobat very easilly, as stated in *The lazy man's method*.

 Note that these steps are only valid for newer versions of Picobat.
 If you build an older version (which is somehow highly unlikely),